ReMinecraftPE/mcpe/README.md

 * (`ENH_USE_GUI_SCALE_2`) Use a GUI scale of 2 instead of 3 which looks better on PC (temporary)
 * (`ENH_ALLOW_SCROLL_WHEEL`) Allow use of the scroll wheel to change selected inventory slots

-They can be turned on/off in `GameMods.hpp`.
-All enhancements are enabled by default unless explicitly disabled or `ORIGINAL_CODE` is defined.
+Some of them can be turned on/off in `GameMods.hpp`, but the enhancement system is being phased out.

 ### Known bugs with enhancements
 1. The camera's white overlay is fully opaque in shaded entity mode.